Aider-AI/aider-install/README.md

 - Automatically installs Python 3.12 if not present
 - Uses [uv](https://docs.astral.sh/uv/) for fast, reliable Python package management
-- Sets up Aider with all dependencies in an isolated environment
+- Sets up aider with all dependencies in an isolated environment
 - Zero configuration needed

 ## Requirements